 The process was developed in 2011 by Professor Ken Anderson at Southern Illinois University (SIU), in Carbondale, Ill., which university has applied for the patents for the process.
 SIU has licensed a company established by Professor Anderson named Thermaquatica Inc. to use the process exclusively, universally.
-In 2014, Thermaquatica built a continuous Process Demonstration Unit (PDU) to prove the process at a scale rate of about 10 kg an hour, which it did successfully.
+In 2014, Thermaquatica built a continuous Process Demonstration Unit (PDU) to prove the process at a scale rate of about 10 kg an hour, which it did successfully (see figure 1 below).

-In 2013 Greenpower entered into a Research and Option Agreement with Thermaquatica to provide $US2m to Thermaquatica over two years for research into the methods and tools to produce and refine the product, in exchange for the right to obtain an exclusive sub-license for exploiting the process and its products from coal in Australia and New Zealand.
+In 2013 Greenpower entered into a Research and Option Agreement with Thermaquatica to provide $US2m to Thermaquatica over two years for research into the methods and tools to produce and refine the product, in exchange for the right to obtain an exclusive sub-license to use the process to extract products from coal in Australia and New Zealand.
 As a term of the Agreement and resulting sub-license, Greenpower must build a commercial scale conversion plant agreed to operate at a feed rate of 20 tonnes of ROM lignite a day.

 Since 2015, Greenpower has engaged Monash University in Melbourne to conduct trials using the liquid mixture resulting from the conversion, in the emergent weak solution, without further refining or concentrating, as a plant growth bio-stimulant.
 Trials to date have lead Greenpower to form the intention to build the 20 tonne per day feed plant to produce the mixture in weak solution and to market the product as a plant growth bio-stimulant.